h-sameri/Note3/README.md

 # Note3 - Decentralized & Safe Notes

 Note3 is a web3 note-taking application that introduces a decentralized, permanent, and secure approach to note-taking.
 With Note3, all notes encrypted with a wallet-base generated key and are stored on [WeaveDB](https://github.com/weavedb/weavedb): a decentralized web3 database.

+## Demo video

+**Demo video is available at [youtu.be/Z2G8wKRqzjE](https://youtu.be/Z2G8wKRqzjE)**

 ## Installation